-You may have a loose connection or a lower rated fuse; hence the voltage drops massively on high Bass causing the amp to shut or go into protection mode.
+You may have a loose connection or a lower-rated fuse; hence the voltage drops massively on high Bass causing the amp to shut or go into protection mode.

-Pioneer Amp Turns On Then Off
+Pioneer Amp Turns On and Then Off

-If your Pioneer amp turns on then off when the speakers are engaged, check the impedance or the wiring.
+If your Pioneer amp turns on and then off when the speakers are engaged, check the impedance or the wiring.